 You can disassemble the scooter into seven pieces: the seat, the front section, the rear section, the rear shroud, the basket, and the batteries.
-See figure 14.
-No tools are required to disassemble or assemble your scooter.
-Since the disassembled sections of the scooter take up more floor space than the assembled unit, place the scooter on a level, dry surface with sufficient room to move the parts around.
-Keep in mind that you may need assistance to lift some of the scooter components.
+See figure 13.
+Place the scooter in an area where you have sufficient clearance to move the parts around.
+You need about 1.5 to 2 meters in all directions.
+You may need assistance to lift some of the scooter components.
+See III.
+"Specifications" for individual component weights.